elbe0046/rotation-updater/README.md

 The `rotation-updater` facilitates automating the updating of slack on-call user group assignment via VictorOps outgoing webhooks and an AWS lambda function.

+*Important:* Note that at present VictorOps outgoing webhooks for on-call notifications do not provide any available variables for indicating either rotation or escalation policy.
+As such the VictorOps team used here should only contain the single rotation & escalation policy which we're associating with the Slack User Group.
+This may mean creating a new dedicated team in VictorOps specifically for this purpose.

 ## Initial setup

 To get everything setup for the first time see the [initial setup instructions](docs/INITIAL_SETUP.md).